djalmajr07/rossmann-sales/README.md

 - The days when stores were closed were ruled out.
 - Only stores with sales values greater than 0 were considered.
-- For stores that did not have Competition Distance information, it was assumed that the distance would be two times greater than the greatest distance from a nearest competitor.
+- For stores that did not have Competition Distance information, it was assumed that the distance would be 200000.

 # Attribute List